Australian Consulate-General

 After establishing diplomatic relations with the People's Republic of China in 1972, Australia established an embassy in Beijing in 1973.

-Our bilateral political engagement is extensive, though both sides acknowledge that Australia and China have different histories, societies and political systems, as well as differences of view on some important issues.
-Both Australia and China are committed to constructively managing differences if and when they arise.
-Australia adheres to its one-China policy, which means it does not recognize Taiwan as a country.
+Both sides acknowledge that Australia and China have different histories, societies and political systems, as well as differences of view on some important issues.
+Australia adheres to its one-China policy, which means we do not recognize Taiwan as a country.
 We maintain unofficial contacts with Taiwan promoting economic, trade and cultural interests.

-Australia's growing diplomatic network in China includes the embassy in Beijing and consulates in Shanghai, Guangzhou, Chengdu, Shenyang and Hong Kong.
-There are also 11 Austrade offices across greater China, assisting Australian businesses to enter markets and promote Australia as an investment, tourism and education destination.
-Australian state governments are represented in China's leading commercial centres.
+Australia's diplomatic network in China includes the embassy in Beijing and consulates in Shanghai, Guangzhou, Chengdu and Hong Kong.
+There are also seven Austrade offices across China, assisting Australian businesses to enter markets and promote Australia as an investment, tourism and education destination.
+Most Australian state governments are represented in China's leading commercial centres.
 Australia and China share around 100 sister-state/province and sister-city relationships.

 More information on our bilateral relations